iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

 The `iter8 run` command combines an experiment chart with the supplied values to generate the `experiment.yaml` file, runs the experiment, and writes results into the `result.yaml` file.

 ??? note "Look inside experiment.yaml"
-    This experiment contains the [`gen-load-and-collect-metrics` task](../user-guide/tasks/collect.md) for generating load and collecting metrics, and the [`assess-app-versions` task](../user-guide/tasks/assess.md) for validating SLOs.
+    This experiment contains the [`gen-load-and-collect-metrics-http` task](../user-guide/tasks/collect.md) for generating load and collecting metrics, and the [`assess-app-versions` task](../user-guide/tasks/assess.md) for validating SLOs.

     ```yaml
     # task 1: generate HTTP requests for application URL
     # collect Iter8's built-in latency and error-related metrics
-    - task: gen-load-and-collect-metrics
+    - task: gen-load-and-collect-metrics-http
       with:
         percentiles:
         - 90